 Under a 10-year amortized home equity loan for $100,000, your payments would gradually take your balance down to zero.

-There are other variations to be aware of, such as balloon payments — where one large payoff amount may be due at the end.
+There are other variations to be aware of, such as balloon payments — where one large payoff amount may be due at the end (so you’ll need to prepare by putting aside money in savings throughout the loan period).
 Each option allows low-cost access to home equity, for different situations.